 Delavirdine can cause serious, life-threatening side effects.
-This includes severe rash.
+This includes severe skin rash.

-If you have a severe rash or you have any of the following symptoms along with a rash, stop taking delavirdine and contact your health care provider right away:
+If you have a severe skin rash or have any of the following symptoms along with a skin rash, stop taking delavirdine and contact your health care provider right away:

 While taking delavirdine, it is important to keep all of your appointments with your health care provider.

 Delavirdine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
-Delavirdine is always used in combination with other anti-HIV medicines.
+Delavirdine is always used in combination with other HIV medicines.

 Before taking delavirdine, tell your health care provider: